The Appraisal District Board of Directors Role in the Property Tax System

 Board Meetings

-At each regularly scheduled meeting, the Chairman of the Board of Directors will welcome the visitors and will allow up to five (5) minutes for each visitor to address the Board.
-Anyone wishing to address the Board is requested to sign-in and identify the topic or agenda item they wish to discuss.
+At each regularly scheduled meeting (second Wednesday each month), the Chairman of the Board will welcome visitors and allow up to five (5) minutes for each visitor to address the Board.
+Individuals wishing to address the Board are requested to sign in and identify the topic or agenda item they wish to discuss.

 Public Access to the Board of Directors

-It is the policy of the Board of Directors to provide the public with a reasonable opportunity to address the Board concerning the polices and procedures of the Appraisal District and on any other issues within the Board’s jurisdiction.
-Generally, the Board’s statutory duties and jurisdictions involve:
+It is the policy of the Board of Directors to provide the public with a reasonable opportunity to address the Board concerning the policies and procedures of the Appraisal District and any other matters within the Board’s jurisdiction.
+The Board’s statutory duties and responsibilities include:

 - Contracting for necessary services